 Import using CSV or a Spreadsheet

-If you have your test cases in CSV or a spreadsheet, then you can simply get them imported in your TestCollab project following some simple steps.
+If you have your test cases in CSV or a spreadsheet, then you can simply get them imported (added in bulk) in your TestCollab project following some simple steps.

 You start by selecting the datasource.
 As of now we support CSV and spreadsheet like XLS/XLSx/ODS formats.

 In this article we would be referring the selected file as datasource.

 Tip: Most of the spreadsheet management software like MS Excel, LibreOffice allow you to get the spreadsheets exported in CSV format.

 Here, we upload the file with test cases to be imported.

 Tip: You can also download a sample file (using the link provided) that can be referred for the format that is expected by the application.